LavaMoat/LavaTube/README.md

     // a function that allows you to skip walking the provided value shouldWalk, // [default (target) => true]

-    // a function that allows you to reveal additional props for a value (eg Map entries) defaultGetAdditionalProps, // [default handles Map and Set for this Realm]
+    // a function that allows you to reveal additional props for a value (if you have more context on its type you might be able to get additional values by calling its methods) defaultGetAdditionalProps, // [default () => []]

     // a boolean indicating if we should search depth first instead of breadth first depthFirst, // [default false]

     // we cant iterate WeakMaps on their own, but we can take every value that we find and try it as a key each WeakMap exhaustiveWeakMapSearch, // [default false]

+    // when dealing with multiple Realms, we cant inspect Maps, Sets, or WeakMaps without knowing about the other Realm's named intrinsics.
+This option allows you to specify these. realms, // [default [globalThis]]
 };
 ```